- A high-yield savings account is a simple concept: You save money faster due to a higher rate.

 - There are a few key considerations when choosing a high-yield savings account — such as the Annual Percentage Yield and fee structure.

-If you’re a doctor, you know how hard it is to build savings early in your career.
-This is due to the fact that most doctors are carrying an outsized amount of debt from medical school, and then have years of low income as residents and fellows.
+Doctors often have a hard time building savings early in their careers.
+Most doctors are carrying an outsized amount of debt from medical, dental, or veterinary school, then may have years of low income as residents and fellows, preventing meaningful savings.

 What is a high-yield savings account?

-A high-yield savings account is a savings account that offers a much higher interest rate than a typical savings account.
-The average interest rate on a regular savings account is .05% APY, but a high-yield savings account can allow you to save much more, much faster.
+A high-yield savings account is a savings account that can offer a much higher interest rate than a typical savings account.
+High-yield savings accounts typically pay 20 to 25 times the national average of a standard savings account.

 Benefits of a high-yield savings account